 All articles published as academic research are subject to a process of double blind peer review.
 Each article will be refereed by at least two scholars and the identities of the reviewers and authors are unknown to each other throughout the review process.

 Since our editors work as volunteers for free, we would request that authors submit articles ready for publication.
 As well as adhering to our checklist for authors, authors are strongly encouraged to adhere to the following general guidelines.

 - Articles must be in good English, be properly annotated and referenced, and notes must be listed as endnotes.
 For ease of reading and uploading, please use as few endnotes as possible.

 - We strongly advise you to use the Harvard referencing system.
 An excellent guide for using the system has been developed by Matt Holland at Bournemouth University and can be found here.
 Other systems are acceptable where absolutely necessary, but authors are advised that consistency be maintained throughout.

-- If pictures and graphics are included we would request contributors to submit each image as a jpeg or gif attachment and to limit each image to no more than 250kb of memory.
+- If pictures and graphics are included we would request contributors to submit each image as a jpeg or gif attachment, in the highest resolution as possible.